ashishkharcheiuforks/BargainingBot/README.md

 # BargainingBot
-An Bot that bargains for the price of drinks with customers.
+A Bot that bargains for the price of drinks with customers.

 The Bargaining Bot was my final year engineering project.
 There are various parts to the system.